osteele/hackingthelibrary.org/_assignments/mini-project-1.md

 <i>Due {{ page.parts[2].due_date | date: '%a %b %-d' }}</i>

-<i>You may stop working on Part 2, regardless of state of completion, after eight hours of out-of-class, minus however long the lab work and readings took.
+<i>You may stop working on Part 2, regardless of state of completion, after eight hours of out-of-class effort, minus however long the lab work and readings took.
 (Your total out-of-class time is not required to total more than eight hours.)
 If your work is incomplete because you ran out of time, please make this known to me.</i>

 The repository should answer the questions below.
 It can do this in the README, documentation in a doc folder, at readthedocs.org, or in GitHub pages.